1077_HP

 Regestum

-King Henry IV (or III) confirms the jurisdictions and immunities of the Bishopric of Poreč.
+King Henry IV confirms the jurisdictions and immunities of the Bishopric of Poreč.

 Source